mblum6180/Send-Martin-Tower-to-Mars/privacyPolicy.md

-## Shake Alarm Clock: Privacy policy
+## Send Martin Tower to Mars!: Privacy policy

 Welcome to the Send Martin Tower to Mars! app for Android.
 This open source app was developed by Matthew Blum in collaboration with Lightly-Salted Production, LLC.
 You can find the app on Google Play, and its source code is available on GitHub under the MIT license.